sebastianlarisch/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-add-additional-countries-to-spryker-checkout.md

 {% endinfo_block %}

-After these changes are performed, your buyers will be able to select the countries configured in the checkout dialogue.
+After these changes are performed, your buyers will be able to select the countries configured in the checkout dialog.